yusuferengerek/reverse-proxy-server/README.md

   subdomains:
     api:
       - path: /
+        host: api-host
         port: 3001
 ```

-A request to `http://api.myapp.com/` will be proxied to `http://localhost:3001/`.
+A request to `http://api.myapp.com/` will be proxied to `http://api-host:3001/`.

 ### Path-based Routing